Pearls from artists* # 487

 JF Martel in Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action

 Comments are welcome!

 Posted on December 29, 2021, in Art in general, Inspiration, Pearls from Artists, Quotes and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", "Sentinels", absolute, Aesthetes, aesthetic, Aesthetic Movement, affects, altogether, boiled, catch-all, concerned, deeply, defiance, definition, eludes, everything, evidence, exponent, feathers, function, infamous, JF Martel, leading, means-and-ends, operceived, Oscar Wilde, purpose, reasons, reducing, remark, ruffling, single, soft pastel on sandpaper, statement, theories, thinking, useless, utility, variety, Victorian.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 487.